This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during breast reconstruction?

 - You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Your healthcare provider will make an incision over one or both breasts.
-He will also make an incision at the donor site.
+He or she will also make an incision at the donor site.
 Your healthcare provider may remove skin, muscle, fat, blood vessels, or a combination of these, from this area.
 This tissue is the flap.
-He may keep the flap attached to blood vessels and move it through a tunnel under your skin to your chest.
-He may instead cut the flap free and reattach it to the blood vessels in your chest.
+He or she may keep the flap attached to blood vessels and move it through a tunnel under your skin to your chest.
+Your provider may instead cut the flap free and reattach it to the blood vessels in your chest.

 - Your healthcare provider may place several drains at the donor site and at the new breast or breasts.
 The drains will help remove extra fluid and help your incisions heal.
 Your donor site and breast incision or incisions will be closed with stitches.
 A bandage will be placed over each incision.
 Your healthcare provider may place a binder across your abdominal incision.
 This will help prevent bleeding and decrease pain.